How to create a sales commission plan

 Example SDR sales commission plan

 Let’s consider the role of an SDR in the SaaS industry.
-An SDR’s primary job involves outbound sales prospecting — cold calling, cold emails, following up with prospects, etc. Then, pass those leads to the account executive to close the deal.
+An SDR’s primary job involves outbound sales prospecting — cold calling, cold emails, following up with prospects, etc. Utilizing a SaaS based CRM can streamline these tasks, making it easier to track and manage outreach efforts.
+Then, pass those leads to the account executive to close the deal.
 At the end of the day, the expectation is to bring in new opportunities for the business.

 Commission plan example: